-A conviction for domestic violence can bring fines, a prison sentence, a lifetime ban on firearm ownership and a negative impact on your future employment and child custody arrangements.
+A conviction for domestic violence or rape can bring fines, a prison sentence, a lifetime ban on firearm ownership and a negative impact on your future employment and child custody arrangements.
 Let the criminal defense attorneys of Banks, Stubbs and McFarland fight for your rights and protect your best interest in your family violence case.

 What Makes a Crime Domestic Violence?